 Anti-Black bias has been the subject of #BLM protests all year – now, sociologists have analysed 4.8 million adults to further explore the current status of police racism

-When George Floyd lost his life to a rough arresting officer, the startling video of his death seeped through into the mainstream.
-His death echoed the situation of racial injustice that has existed in the veins of the US for 400 years, resounding across the world.
+When George Floyd lost his life to an aggressive arresting officer, the video of his death seeped through into the mainstream.
+His murder echoed the situation of racial injustice that has existed in the veins of the US for 400 years, compelling similar protests across the world.
 There were marches in every major global city, with demands for a just prosecution for the policeman responsible.
-After George Floyd became a tragic symbol, more names kept coming.
+After George Floyd became a tragic household name, more names kept coming.

 Americans questioned both how this level of fatal policing can still exist, and how deep these racially-coded perceptions of citizens ran.
 Other Americans dismissed the increasing death stats as a trick by the Left, pointing instead to riots.